Mia-Brunner/C2C-Marketplace/README.md

 ### Explain the different high-level components (abstractions) in your app

-As seen in the image above, initially when a browser makes a GET/ request the Router will direct this request to the Controller.
+Initially when a browser makes a GET/ request the Router will direct this request to the Controller.
 The Controller is a high level component and is responsible for responding to user input and serves to direct sending and receiving information to and from the Model and the View.
 The controller is the decision maker.
+Rails allows for abstractions to be made with the controller by creating simple methods such as new, update, delete etc.

 When the request reaches the Model, interaction with a selected data source occurs.
 This is where the applications business logic and the rules to manipulate the data are stored in the Model.
 The Model creates the relationship between the controller and the data and allows the application to select specific information from the database and is responsible for receiving, storing and retrieving data.